 For information on our services and other available local resources, call us at 727-328-3260.

 For additional information and referrals, call the CDC National AIDS Hotline at 1-800-342-2437 (English), 1-800-344-7432 (Spanish) or 1-800-243-7889 (TTY).

-Not having (abstinence) sex is the most effective way to avoid transmitting HIV.
-Having sex with one person who only has sex with you (mutual monogamy) and who is uninfected also is effective.
 If you choose to be sexually active, use condoms each and every time you have sex.
-When used consistently and correctly latex condoms are considered highly effective, though not 100%, in preventing the spread of HIV and protecting against other STDs.
+When used consistently and correctly latex condoms are considered highly effective, though not 100%, in preventing the spread of HIV and protecting against other STIs.
 If you or your partner(s) are allergic to latex, plastic (polyurethane) condoms (male or female) can be used.